AshleyJMoore/Vue-ToDo/README.md

-# Welcome to StackEdit!
-Simple Vue JS 'ToDo' app.
+#Simple Vue JS 'ToDo' app.

 - Add a new item to the list with priority
 - Remove an item from the list